michaelfaulkner/michaelfaulkner/README.md

 ## 👋 About me

-I'm an [EPSRC research fellow](https://epsrc.ukri.org/about/people/michaelfaulkner/) at the [University of Bristol](https://research-information.bristol.ac.uk/en/persons/michael-faulkner(76c7604a-6db1-4d4f-948e-db5a1f7afc2b).html).
-I’m primarily a computational statistical physicist, which means that I use statistics and simulation algorithms to model large numbers of particles interacting with each another in a single material.
-I specialise in:
+I'm an Assistant Professor at the [Warwick Centre for Predictive Modelling](https://warwick.ac.uk/fac/sci/wcpm/).
+I'm primarily a computational statistical physicist, specialising in:
-- Theory and simulation of emergent planar Coulomb liquids, such as magnets, superfluids and superconductors.
+- Emergent electrostatics, metastability and correlated dynamics in systems that experience the Berezinskii-Kosterlitz-Thouless phase transition, eg, certain planar magnets, superfluids and superconductors.
-- Molecular simulation in soft-matter physics, with a focus on Coulomb liquids, high precision and numerical stability.
+- Molecular simulation in soft-matter physics, with a focus on electrostatics, high precision and numerical stability.
-- Monte Carlo sampling algorithms in statistical physics and Bayesian computational statistics.
+- Monte Carlo sampling algorithms in statistical physics and Bayesian computational statistics, with a particular interest in piecewise deterministic Markov processes such as event-chain Monte Carlo.

-Previously, I was a doctoral researcher at [University College London](https://www.ucl.ac.uk/condensed-matter-material-physics/) and [Ecole normale supérieure de Lyon](http://www.ens-lyon.fr/PHYSIQUE/teams/physique-theorique/research-topics/statistical-physics), under the co-supervision of [Steve Bramwell](https://www.ucl.ac.uk/physics-astronomy/people/professor-steven-bramwell) and [Peter Holdsworth](http://www.ens-lyon.fr/en/research/honors-and-awards/peter-holdsworth-physicist-laboratoire-de-physique).
-After a short postdoc and then a teaching position at Bristol Maths, I moved to Bristol Physics to start my EPSRC fellowship in August 2017.
+I started my academic career as a PhD student at [University College London](https://www.ucl.ac.uk/condensed-matter-material-physics/) and [Ecole normale supérieure de Lyon](http://www.ens-lyon.fr/PHYSIQUE/teams/physique-theorique/research-topics/statistical-physics), under the co-supervision of [Steve Bramwell](https://www.ucl.ac.uk/physics-astronomy/people/professor-steven-bramwell) and [Peter Holdsworth](http://www.ens-lyon.fr/en/research/honors-and-awards/peter-holdsworth-physicist-laboratoire-de-physique).
+After a short postdoc and teaching position at [Bristol Mathematics](https://www.bristol.ac.uk/maths/), I then moved to [Bristol Physics](https://www.bristol.ac.uk/physics/research/theory/) in August 2017 after winning an EPSRC postdoctoral research fellowship.
 I was also a visiting scientist at [Ecole normale supérieure](http://www.phys.ens.fr/?lang=fr) from September 2017 to October 2018, and won a Max Planck Institute fellowship to visit the [Max Planck Institute for the Physics of Complex Systems](https://www.pks.mpg.de) in Dresden in April 2018.

 My [publications](https://github.com/michaelfaulkner#--academic-publications) are listed below.
 For more details in general, please visit
 - [Google Scholar](https://scholar.google.com/citations?user=wDxigWUAAAAJ&hl=fr&oi=sra)